kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 * [Design Systems](#design-systems)
 * [Implementing New Processes](#implementing-new-processes)

 > *Please allow a few seconds for each embedded Figma project to load.
-I am aware it is not the optimal user experience but it is the most straightforard way to share Figma files.
-I recommend viewing them in full-screen by clicking the button on the top-right of each frame.
+I am aware it is not the optimal user experience but I also find it to be a straightforard way to share Figma files.
+You can view them in full-screen by clicking the button on the top-right of each frame.
 Thank you for your patience*  :)

 <br>